 Prototypical building sizes and geometries are selected based on three sources.
-The U.S. Census Bureau Survey of Construction (SOC) is used to determine the square footage for one-story and two-story residential detached buildings (SOC 2010).
-RSMeans Square Foot Costs (2011) are used to determine appropriate prototype building geometries.
+The U.S. Census Bureau Survey of Construction (SOC) is used to determine the square footage for one-story and two-story residential detached buildings (U.S. Census Bureau 2012).
+RSMeans Square Foot Cost Estimator (2012) is used to determine appropriate prototype building geometries.

-Other codes and standards are needed to establish additional specifications: ASHRAE 90.2-2007 (ASHRAE 2007), ASHRAE 62.2-2010 (ASHRAE 2010), and the ASHRAE Fundamentals Handbook (ASHRAE 2009).
+Other codes and standards are needed to establish additional specifications: ASHRAE 90.2-2007 (ASHRAE Inc. 2007), ASHRAE 62.2-2010 (ASHRAE Inc. 2010), and the ASHRAE Fundamentals Handbook (ASHRAE Inc. 2009).
 Their use will be defined in detail where appropriate in the remainder of the document.